-Everything You Need to Know About Mountain Biking in New Zealand
+Everything You Need to Know About Cycling and Mountain Biking in New Zealand

-Seeing New Zealand’s epic landscapes is one thing but experiencing the adrenaline-pumping terrain or having a cruisy ride along a historic rail trail is another.
-Experiencing New Zealand on two wheels is an increasingly popular way to discover the landscapes, history and terrain of the country.
-In this complete guide to mountain biking in New Zealand, we’ll go through every practical tip and things you need to know to prepare some epic riding Down Under.
+Seeing New Zealand‘s epic landscapes is one thing but experiencing the adrenaline-pumping terrain or having a cruisy ride along a historic rail trail is another.
+Exploring New Zealand on two wheels is an increasingly popular way to discover the landscapes, history and terrain of the country.
+In this complete guide to cycling and mountain biking in New Zealand, we’ll go through every practical tip and thing you need to know to prepare for some epic riding in Aotearoa.

 Almost all New Zealand bike trails are given a grade to help riders understand the difficulty of the trail.
 There are trails for beginners to hardcore extreme riders (so there’s literally something for everyone)!
 When researching New Zealand bike trails, be sure to choose something that suits your riding abilities.
 If you’re a newbie to mountain biking or unsure what to go for, consider sticking to Grades 1-3 for your first few trails.

 - Grade 1 – Easiest track with a smooth, flat surface.